Rishabh04-021/Master-Slave-Replication-in-PSQL/README.md

-# Setting up Master Slave Replication in PostgreSQL (upto version 11) using Dockers:
+# Setting up Master Slave Replication in PostgreSQL (upto version 11) using Dockers and external volumes:

 ## Understanding replication in PostgreSQL (upto version 11)